0xbluemoon/Pay_Go_Service_SmartContract/README.md

 # Pay_Go_Service_SmartContract
 Keep vendor information in EOS smart contract

-The smart contract is compiled by EOS CDT 1.3
+The smart contract can be compiled by EOS CDT 1.3.

 You may need to update the folder name to income_14.